infracost/infracost/CONTRIBUTING.md

 Our aim is to make Infracost's output understandable without needing to read separate docs.
 We try to match the cloud vendor pricing webpages as users have probably seen those before.
 It's unlikely that users will have looked at the pricing service JSON (which comes from cloud vendors' pricing APIs), or looked at the detailed billing CSVs that can show the pricing service names.
 Please check [this spreadsheet](https://docs.google.com/spreadsheets/d/1H_bn2jLzYr7xyrvNsFn-0rDaGPGpnrVTPsjVHzr-kM4/edit#gid=0) for examples of cost component names and units.
 This spreadsheet is continually updated to add new components based on pull requests and the discussion that goes on inside them.
 We expect that the spreadsheet will get fewer additions as most cloud vendor resources can re-use similar cost component names/units.

-Where a cloud vendor's pricing pages information can be improved for clarify, we'll do that, e.g. on some pricing webpages, AWS mention use "Storage Rate" to describe pricing for "Provisioned IOPS storage", so we use the later.
+Where a cloud vendor's pricing pages information can be improved for clarify, we'll do that, e.g. on some pricing webpages, AWS mention use "Storage Rate" to describe pricing for "Provisioned IOPS storage", so we use the latter.

 **Notes**